wesJchen/sdet-coding-challenge/README.md

 ## Execution
 In order to execute the solution, run the src/main.py script in the CLI.
-The pythonpath must be set before the script will proceed.

-// Macbook
+Macbook:
 $ PYTHONPATH=. python3 src/main.py

-On Windows, run the following command in the terminal:

-// Windows
+On Windows:
 $ python src/main.py

-NOTE: In case the script is not running due to missing modules not found, you may need to set the PYTHONPATH to the project's directory in order for modules in the python path to be imported.
+NOTE: The Python Path must be set before the script will proceed.
+In case the script is not running due to missing modules not found, you may need to set the PYTHONPATH to the project's directory in order for modules in the python path to be imported.
 Provided below are several ways to set the current python path for the cloned project directory:

-// Powershell example
+Powershell:

   $ $Env:PYTHONPATH= = "C:\Users\path\to\project\directory\"

-// Shell example
+Shell:

   $ export PYTHONPATH="C:\Users\path\to\project\directory\"

-// Windows example
+Windows:

   $ setx PYTHONPATH= "C:\Users\path\to\project\directory\"